 Access to credit is access to opportunity.
 For too long there has been a lack of access to both for millions of people.
 The traditional bureau credit score is based on limited data.
 The system advantages certain people, in turn discriminates against many others.
 The credit playing field is far from level today.
 It entrenches financial inequalities in the system.

-The term ESG has been floated around since the 1960s when it comes to investing.
-In recent times it has taken on increasing importance in business, and particularly for banks and financial institutions.
+The term ESG has been floated around since the 1960s, but has recently taken on increasing importance in business, and particularly for banks, financial institutions and lenders.

 ESG stands for Environmental, Social, and Governance.
 When looking at banks and financial institutions, this is what we are looking at: